MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

   - mainly used in providing low-latency access to data by caching frequently accessed data on-premises while storing archive data securely and durably in Amazon cloud storage services
   - optimizes data transfer to AWS by sending only changed data and compressing data
   - use DataSync to migrate large amount of data
+- good for establishing a hybrid cloud storage architecture

 ### EFS: Elastic File System
 - file storage system for EC2